Testing the isotropy of high energy cosmic rays using spherical needlets: Nonparametric tests on the sphere

 \subsection{Introduction}

-Suppose that $(X_1,\dots,X_n)$ is an $n$ sample of i.i.d random positions on the two-dimensional sphere with probability density function $f$.
-Let $f_0 \equiv 1/4\pi$ denote the uniform density on $\Sset$.
-Our aim, as explained in the previous section is to test \testone{$\mathcal{T}_1$}

-One can take into consideration the non-uniform angular acceptance in the observation model by considering some known and arbitrary function $g:\Sset \to [0,1]$.
-Incoming events from direction $\xi \in \Sset$ have probability $g(\xi)$ to be observed by the instrument.
-In this case the observed directions $X_1,\dots,X_n$ are distributed along a density which is proportional to $g$ under the null hypothesis (isotropy of the original distribution).
-Let divide $g$ by $\int_\Sset g(\xi) \d \xi$ so that $g$ is now normalized to be a density probability function on the sphere.
-In order to test for isotropy of the physical phenomenon in this context, we need to implement the test
+We assume that the cosmic rays arrive on Earth along a directional density $h$.
+We need to test { } where $h_0$ is the density under the null.
+For the above-mentioned reasons, we focus on test for anisotropy, then we choose $h_0 \equiv \frac{1}{4\pi}$.
+Note, however, that the whole subsequent setup can handle anisotropic choices for the null distribution.
+To take into account the nonuniform angular acceptance in the observation model, we model the exposure of the instrument by a known and arbitrary function $\varepsilon\dvtx\Sset\to[0,1]$.
+In this setting, we assume that incoming events from direction $\xi\in\Sset$ have probability $\varepsilon(\xi)$ to be observed by the instrument.
+In this case, the observed incidental directions are distributed along a density $f$ which is proportional to $\varepsilon h$: Under the null, the observed directions of cosmic rays have a density

-On the real line, testing for $f \equiv g$ can be reformulated as testing for the uniform distribution of the sample $G(X_1),\dots,G(X_n)$ on [0,1] where $G$ is the distribution function associated with the probability density $g$.
-For higher dimensions (as on the sphere), there is no natural transformation of the data, no notion of distribution function for directional data, that allows to recast \testtwo{} as \testone{}.
-Then we consider \testtwo{} in its generality, with \testone{} as a particular case.
+Let $(X_1,\ldots,X_n)$ be an $n$ sample of i.i.d. random positions on the two-dimensional sphere with probability density function $f$.
+In order to test for isotropy of the underlying physical phenomenon in this observational context, we need to implement the test { } On the real line, testing for $f \equiv g$ can be reformulated as testing for the uniform distribution of the sample $G(X_1),\ldots,G(X_n)$ on $[0,1]$, where $G$ is the distribution function associated with the probability density $g$.
+For higher dimensions (as on the sphere), there is no natural transformation of the data, no notion of distribution function for directional data, that allows to recast \eqref{eq:T2} as \eqref{eq:T1}.
+Then we consider \eqref{eq:T2} in its generality, with \eqref{eq:T1} as a particular case.

-Our aim in this paper is to provide test algorithms which are at the same time easy to implement, efficient in practical situations where the sample size is small (a few tens) and the data may be collected in a non uniform nor complete way, but also with properties that are likely to be optimal from a theoretical point of view.
+Our aim in this paper is to provide test algorithms which are at the same time easy to implement, efficient in practical situations where the sample size is small (a few tens) and the data may be collected in a nonuniform or incomplete way, but also with properties that are likely to be optimal from a theoretical point of view.

 Let us begin with a short review on nonparametric tests associated to function estimation, since this will inspire our study in many ways.